brucemack/brucemack.github.io/ampersand/index.md

 Ampersand will favor 16K linear PCM whenever possible, falling back to G.711 uLaw (8K) as needed.

+### 16K Linear "HD" Media Format Registration

+An IAX2 media format needs to be defined to allow nodes to negotiate this format during call setup.

+There is no official Media Format listed for 16K linear audio in the current version of the IAX2 RFC.
+I raised the question about the best way to represent the 16K linear media format in the IAX2 protocol on the Asterisk development forum.
+Someone pointed me to an older Asterisk header file that showed that media format 0x00008000 had been allocated to 16K 16-bit linear, little endian format.
+The same file also explicitly stated that media format 0x00000040 is for 8K linear.
+That shows that the IAX2 RFC is out of date.
+I’ve raised a request with the IANA people to have the RFC revised with this additional information.
+More to follow.

 ## Jitter Buffer

 The "jitter buffer" is the subject of a lot of discussion on the AllStarLink board over the